 After building a V8-powered R35 drift car a few years ago, SB was left with the 3.8-litre VR38 DETT twin-turbo V6, front and rear subframes, and a whole bunch of suspension components.
 Chucking all that at the firm’s 2016 Navara pick-up seemed like the obvious thing to do, and the situation we currently find ourselves in presents the perfect opportunity to get it done.

 The Navara, as company founder and pro drifter Steve ‘Baggsy’ Biagioni explained to Car Throttle over the phone, is made of three main chunks.
 There’s the ladder frame, the floor pan, and the truck cab.
-What SB plans to do is drop the frame, and joining the GT-R’s front and rear subframes - plus the suspension components - to the cab.
+What SB plans to do is drop the frame, and join the GT-R’s front and rear subframes - plus the suspension components - to the cab.

 This makes the project very different to other Franken-GT-Rs we’ve seen, such as the Juke-R. “We’re not just glueing a Navara body onto a GT-R chassis,” Biagioni says.
 The powertrain won’t be left alone, either - the eventual target is 1000bhp.